opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 (d)     The appellants would be permitted to file an affidavit in reply to the 2nd PI Report, and furnish the same to the court-appointed doctor.

 19     However, the DJ did not accede to the request of the appellants’ counsel (“Ms Sandhu”) to make a decision on the Joinder Application.
-He explained this in his written grounds of decision as follows:[\[note: 30\]](#Ftn_30)
+He explained this in his written grounds of decision as follows:[^30]

 (a)     His initial inclination had been to make a decision on the Joinder Application.
 However, Ms Sandhu had pointed out that joinder might lead to confidential information regarding P’s assets and family matters being disclosed to the respondent.
 Further, P might suffer prejudice in the Civil Suit if the respondent was able to access confidential or privileged information in the eLitigation case file for the Deputy Application, upon being joined as a defendant thereto.